Cut costs not corners to save on your car insurance premiums.

 - Not knowing how your cover works.
 Check the fine print on your policy before signing up, and ask yourself if you know exactly what’s covered, what’s an optional extra and what’s not covered.

 - Making too many claims.
 Before you make a claim, remember that your claims history will influence the future cost of your premiums, and you may have a high excess to pay.
 If the accident wasn’t too severe, the excess alone might cost more than the damage and it might not be worth being hit with increased premiums.

-- Is it too good to be true?
+- Too good to be true.
 Price is obviously an important factor when shopping for cheap car insurance, but don’t just choose a policy based on price alone.
 Compare the features, benefits and limits of several policies on the market.
 If you find much cheaper car insurance from one insurer, look for the catch.

-- A high deductible.
+- High deductible.
 You can save money by selecting a higher deductible in return for cheaper premiums, but if your deductible is too high it may make it too expensive for you to lodge a claim.
 A good excess is high but affordable.

 - Letting others drive your car.
 If you have a policy that lets you nominate specific drivers or drivers above a certain age, don’t let an excluded driver take the wheel.
 They are usually not covered at all in the event of an incident.

 - Shop around.
 You never know what cover is available until you get out there and look for it.
 Compare as many car insurance policies as you can to find one that covers everything you need at the cheapest price.